rust-lang/rust-forge/src/infra/team-maintenance.md

-Note also that the [infra-admins] team maintains "root" credentials to Rust infrastructure, including the team repo, in order to make changes if needed to keep infrastructure opertaional.
+Note also that the [infra-admins] team maintains "root" credentials to Rust infrastructure, including the team repo, in order to make changes if needed to keep infrastructure operational.
 Those rights should only be exercised when required though, with team-admins being the first point of contact for changes.
 (There may be overlap between the two teams).